 We made the decision not to camp this year as we had left it a little late to get a dog sitter, and we would need to replace the tent.
 Thankfully we live locally, and decided we could drive in each day and still make the most of the festival.

 We would just sleep in our own bed and use our own shower.
 This pleased me as I am definitely a reluctant camper, but would have camped if we had been more organised to experience everything about Camp Bestival.
+Alternatively there are hotels near Camp Bestival if you would prefer not to camp.

-First Time At Camp Bestival – Friday
+Camp Bestival On Friday

 We arrived for the first day of Camp Bestival on Friday morning.
 Driving through Lulworth, we thought it was really well laid out and sign posted.
 It’s really true what they say about using Sat Nav’s.
 Turn them off when you see the signs for Camp Bestival.